alphaonex86/Dolphin-UltraCopier/README.md

 1. **Copy the Script:**
-   - Now dolphin_ultracopier.py integrate the function to get sources from clipboard
+   - Now ultracopier integrate the function to get sources from clipboard

 2. **Copy the Desktop Entry:**
    - Copy `ultrapaste.desktop` to `/home/USER/.local/share/kservices5/ServiceMenus/`